kragorg/dng/characters/Kragor Grimstride.md

 I was weaker and dumber
 than the tyrannical bullies
-who ruled the streets
+who ruled the streets.
-on which I lived.
-It is through
-deception, speed, stealth, and a silver tongue that I survived until adulthood.
+By deception, speed, stealth, and a silver tongue
+I survived until adulthood.
-I don’t know why
+I don’t know why…
-but seemingly by chance…
+maybe merely by chance…
 some presence…
 some thing…
 from outside our realm